Skip to content

 MINIMUM REQUIREMENTS

-• Master Social Work or Counseling degree or LCSW OR LPC (Licensed Professional Counselor) eligibility.
+• Master Social Work or Counseling degree LMFT, LCSW, LPC eligibility.

 • Ability to communicate in Spanish and English as well as have an in-depth understanding of the Latino culture and cross-cultural competence.